gocardless/angularjs-style-guide/README.md

   - _Why_: ui-router replaces Angular’s ngRoute module, and is built around states instead of URL routes, enabling nested views.
 Our use of `$stateProvider` could be replaced by `$routeProvider`.

-_Note_: We plan to write about the third-party tools we use at GoCardless.
-We will provide a link when it’s done.
+_Note_: We plan to write about the third-party tools we use at GoCardless, and will provide a link when we do.

 ## Directory and File Structure